willwade/AACDataSet/huggingface/dataset_card.md

 The dataset was created through a multi-step process:

-1. **Generation**: Conversations were generated using templates and LLM (Gemini) to create realistic AAC interactions
+1. **Generation**: Conversations were generated using templates and various LLMs (including Gemini, Mistral, and others) to create realistic AAC interactions
 2. **Augmentation**: AAC utterances were augmented with various noise levels and keyboard layouts
 3. **Correction**: Both minimal and full corrections were added to each AAC utterance
 4. **Multilingual Expansion**: Templates were translated and adapted for multiple languages

+Each conversation in the dataset includes metadata about which LLM model and provider were used to generate it, allowing for analysis of differences between models.

 ### Annotations